 Grit City Wellness is currently open to the public, with the fitness center open 24 hours a day, seven days a week, and the wellness center open 8:00 a.m. to 8:00 p.m.
 Monday through Thursday and 8:00 a.m. to 2:00 p.m.
 Friday through Sunday.
 Willman employs five consistent workers, as well as contracted positions for specialty services such as acupuncture and physical therapy.
 She negotiated a contract with Point Ruston that enables her to be the only health and wellness business in the establishment, so she won’t be facing any proximal competition.

-Willman will be hosting a grand opening event on Oct.
-4 from noon to 4 p.m. with a ribbon cutting ceremony, presence from the Chamber of Commerce, and a visit from Mayor Victoria Woodards.
+Willman hosted a grand opening event on Oct.
+4 beginning at noon, which included a ribbon cutting ceremony, presence from the Chamber of Commerce, and a visit from Mayor Victoria Woodards.
 The celebration will continue through Oct.
 6, and Willman will be offering free or discounted trials of her less familiar services, a practice she intends to continue to familiarize visitors with unusual methods that might work for them.
 We can’t wait to try them all.